jhatler/jhatler/README.md

 ## Projects

-- **[JANUS](https://github.com/jhatler/janus):** Internal Development Platform (IDP) targeting complex multi‑cloud environments like AI/ML workloads, IoT Device Management, OS distribution and support, etc.
+- **[JANUS](https://github.com/jhatler/janus):** Internal Development Platform (IDP) targeting complex multi-cloud environments like AI/ML workloads, IoT Device Management, OS distribution and support, etc.
-  - Core Tech:
-    - Spacelift
-    - Ansible
-    - Terraform
-    - Packer
-    - Docker
-    - Devcontainers
-    - GitHub Actions/Codespaces
-    - Aikido
-    - Codacy
-    - Infracost
   - Supports Ubuntu 8.04.4 and up to aid in migration of legacy systems to modern platforms.
-- In my pins, you'll find various repos related to my Gentoo use, including a few overlays.
+- In my pins, you'll find various repositories related to my Gentoo use, including a few overlays.
   These are unpolished at the moment, but I'm in the process of incorporating a large amount of out-of-band work I've done to produce a full-fledged, security-focused Linux distribution.
   It's my daily driver but hic sunt dracones until I get the infrastructure in place to support